 Answered By: APUS Librarians Last Updated: Jun 03, 2022 Views: 5349

 If you want to read online, via your device's web browser, then the answer is yes.
 Any device that is capable of web browsing will allow for portable online reading, as long as an internet connection is available.
 Simply open your device's web browser or use your classroom app to navigate to our library to find the book you need and start reading.

 If you want to read offline (i.e. by downloading a book to your device), then it depends.

-- Some book vendors/publishers do not allow books to be downloaded at all, while others do.
+Some book vendors/publishers do not allow books to be downloaded at all, while others do.
 The decision, as well as the mobile apps used, is outside of our library's control.
 Click here for more information.

 - EBSCO eBooks: https://help.ebsco.com/interfaces/eBooks_Audiobooks/FAQs/eBooks_FAQs/portable_devices_compatible_with_EBSCO_eBooks